 The unaddressed mail case (Post Danmark)

-The unaddressed mail case concerned the fully liberalised Danish market for the distribution of unaddressed mail (ie, newspapers and brochures), in which Post Danmark held a dominant position in the years 2003–2004.
+The unaddressed mail case concerned the fully liberalised Danish market for the distribution of unaddressed mail (ie, newspapers and brochures), in which Post Danmark held a dominant position in the years 2003 and 2004.
 At the same time, Post Danmark was a legal monopolist in the market for the delivery of addressed letters and small parcels not exceeding a certain weight, which entailed a universal obligation to provide distribution of letters and parcels nationwide.
 Thus, Post Danmark had a nationwide distribution network, which could also be used on the liberalised market for unaddressed mail.

 In 2003, Post Danmark took over three major customers (Spar, SuperBest and Coop) from FK by offering them rates lower than those charged to Post Danmark’s other customers.
-FK complained to the Danish competition authorities, and the Council found that Post Danmark abused its dominant position by using selective pricing.
+FK complained to the Danish competition authorities and the Council found that Post Danmark abused its dominant position by using selective pricing.

-The ECJ stated that the prices offered to the customers Spar and SuperBest, which covered Post Danmark’s average total costs, did not constitute anticompetitive behaviour.
+The ECJ stated that the prices offered to Spar and SuperBest, which covered Post Danmark’s average total costs, did not constitute anticompetitive behaviour.
 Thus, the remaining procedure before the Supreme Court only concerned the price offered to Coop, which did not cover Post Danmark’s average total costs.
 However, the price covered the great bulk of the costs attributable to the distribution of unaddressed mail (the incremental costs).
 Consequently, the Supreme Court found that Post Danmark’s pricing behaviour towards Coop did not constitute an abuse of dominance.
 The Supreme Court applied the directions laid down by the ECJ and found that the Council had not proved that the pricing behaviour (below average total costs, but above average incremental costs) produced an actual or likely exclusionary effect to the detriment of competition.

 The Deutz AG case